Makgadikgadi Pans, Makgadikgadi and the Kalahari, Botswana

 While here we were able to partake in nearly all of the activities - our guide was excellent, and a superb naturalist.
 He explained how the pans were formed after the superlake dried, and took us to some amazing sites including Chapman's Baobab, which is considered to be Africa's oldest tree.

 We also took to the quadbikes and explored the saltpans.
 This is an amazing experience!
-We drove for miles right into the center of the pan and then stopped and explored on foot.
+We drove for miles right into the centre of the pan and then stopped and explored on foot.

 We were also able to visit the meerkats which are being studied by a team of researchers.
 They are extremely habituated and we found, if we sat quietly, they would come and perch on our knees, shoulders and heads, using us as look-out posts!